 You may find returns demoralising and frustrating.
 However, it will be much better if you never let your consumers see this.
 Show empathy when a consumer expresses frustration, and you could turn their anger into gratitude.
 Thank your consumers for doing their part in completing the returns operation.

-Your terrific customer service and positive attitude would be a huge factor in turning returns in the future sales and winning loyal consumers.
+Your terrific customer service and positive attitude would be a huge factor in turning returns in future sales and winning loyal consumers.

 12.)
 Continuously update and review your online return policies.